 NIMH, a part of the National Institutes of Health (NIH), funds and conducts research to help answer important scientific questions about mental illnesses.
 Through research, NIMH works to determine what is promising, what helps and why, what doesn’t work, and what is safe.

-Clinical research is medical research that involves people like you.
 Clinical trials are research studies that look at new ways to prevent, detect, or treat diseases and conditions.
-During clinical trials, treatments might be new drugs or new combinations of drugs, new surgical procedures or devices, or new ways to use existing treatments.
-The goal of clinical trials is to determine if a new test or treatment works and is safe.
-Although individual participants may benefit from being part of a clinical trial, participants should be aware that the primary purpose of a clinical trial is to gain new scientific knowledge so that others may be better helped in the future.
+Although individuals may benefit from being part of a clinical trial, participants should be aware that the primary purpose of a clinical trial is to gain new scientific knowledge so that others may be better helped in the future.

-Mental Health Treatment Program Locator
+Behavioral Health Treatment Services Locator

 For More Information